-In this work, we considered multiple-choice hashing schemes that are implemented using combined memory.
-We set d = 2, and suggested that the largest number of elements possible are stored in the fast memory.
-For that, we provided an exact expression for the expected maximum matching size of a random bipartite graph with each left-side vertex picking d = 2 right-side vertices, for any number of left-side and right-side vertices.
-Then, we deduced asymptotic results as the memory size goes to infinity.
-Both results serve as upper bounds for any multiple-choice hashing algorithm with d = 2choices.
-Thus, introducing a capacity region for these schemes.
-We further analyzed several hashing variants, in which the memory is statically partitioned, we have more than two hash functions or we have (on average) less than two functions.
-Our results illustrate the impact of the SRAM/DRAM access time ratio on the parameters choice.
+In this work, we analyzed the throughput of a network hash table combined of on-chip SRAM and off-chip DRAM, and based on cuckoo hashing.
+We first provided an exact expression for the expected maximum matching size of a random bipartite graph with each left-side vertex picking d=2 right-side vertices, for any number of left-side and right-side vertices.
+Then, we deduced asymptotic results as the memory size goes to infinity, and even showed a connection to the Lambert-W function.
+Both these results directly apply as exact results for cuckoo hashing, and also serve as upper bounds for any alternative multiple-choice hashing algorithm with d=2 choices.
+We further analyzed several cuckoo hashing variants.

+Our results illustrate the impact of the SRAM/DRAM access time ratio on the parameter choice.
 In particular, we show that the common intuition of avoiding DRAM accesses by using highly efficient schemes is not always correct.
+Sometimes, it is better to use a less efficient hashing method because it needs less SRAM accesses.
+In addition, while we focused in this paper on the throughput of an SRAM/DRAM system, these results can also be extended to evaluate the system power consumption.
+They can also apply to alternative systems, such as SRAM/CAM implementations.